AVGithub-1/TNT-Education-Site/README.md

-# testghubpages
+# TNT Academy
-repo for testing the github pages feature
+The official Triton Neurotech page for lessons and educational content